Mvrkery/Data-Science-Bootcamp-Projects/SQL-Projects/README.md

 # Italian Restaurant Database and SQL Project

+[Click here](https://replit.com/@athiwatsirinant/ItalianRestaurantDatabaseProject#main.sql) to see how I implemented the Italian Restaurant Database analysis on replit.com.

 ## The Italian Restaurant Database that I have created consists of five tables:

 - Categories